-On the 13th August the villagers began what they describe as the last big push to stop the mining by blockading the road access to the mine itself.
-The early years were exceedingly deadly for the community with 4 members of the environmental group being killed in 1993 and 1999.
-The latter killings included the acting Sub-District Chief who was also Sorn’s husband Tongmuan Khamjem.
-His death was particularly shocking to the community as the two men were ambushed and shot dead whilst riding a motorbike on a quiet country road.
+Almost three decades ago a struggle began between the villagers who live in several communities surrounding a collection of rocky limestone outcrops and a private stone mining company.
+The villagers, fearing the environmental impacts as well deforestation and the degradation of religious and historical sites have been trying to stop it ever since.
+The early years of this struggle were exceedingly deadly for the community with 4 members of the environmental group being killed, two in 1993 and two in 1999.
+The latter killings included the acting Sub-District Chief Tongmuan Khamjem and his death was particularly shocking to the community as the two men were ambushed and shot dead whilst riding a motorbike on a quiet country road.

 As one core leader called Lamduan Wongkhamchan said “We have been fighting against the quarry for almost 30 years since I was 40 years old.
 I want this struggle to end in my generation.
 I don’t want the younger generations, my children and grandchildren to have to continue this struggle.”